A Tale of Two Cities (speech)

 New York Governor Mario Cuomo (pictured in 1987) delivered A Tale of Two Cities.

 A Tale of Two Cities is a speech given by New York Governor Mario Cuomo on July 16, 1984, at the Democratic National Convention in San Francisco, California.
 The speech captured widespread attention and was viewed by nearly 80 million people on television.
 It boosted Cuomo's reputation and he became a national leader of the Democratic party.
+It was delivered as the keynote address of the convention.